devtestlabs-xyz/ansible-containers/README.md

 * Only the necessary APK packages and Python libraries are installed

+* Kerberos client and tools is installed on each variant

+* Ready to manage Active Directory domain-joined Windows and Linux hosts using Kerberos authentication over TLS encrypted WinRM and PSRP or SSH

-* All container images can be run as Docker containers, Podman containers, and in K8s
+* Run as Docker containers, Podman containers, and in K8s

 ## Goals
 * Maintain up-to-date Ansible container images for Windows host management and Linux host management

-* Strive for the smallest image size possible
+* Strive for the smallest image size possible for efficient distribution to global on-premise datacenters and clouds

 * Solve enterprise problems such as securely managing Active Directory domain-joined Windows and Linux hosts

 ## Ansible image variants
 The following Ansible image variants are maintained by this project.